 According to historical sources, the first stone church was built here in the 430s, right as Christianity was proclaimed the official religion of Georgia.

 The current church contains two constructed layers, one from the 5th century and one from the 11th.
 In the 11th century, during the reign of Giorgi I, Manglisi's Sioni was completely rebuilt, redecorated, and repainted with frescos.
+This is the place, you must visit in Georgia.

 Over the centuries, enemy armies ravaged and pillaged the church many times, but from its strong structure, it has survived for many centuries.